CodeWizardAyush/Data-Analytics/README.md

 ## Objective
-Clean and prepare a real-world dataset containing patient appointment records to make it ready for analysis and visualization.
+Clean, organize, and transform a real-world dataset of customers to prepare it for effective analysis and visualization.

 ---